-The European Transport Safety Council (ETSC) has published the 34th PIN Flash Report “New EU vehicle safety standards essential to reducing child road deaths“.
+The European Transport Safety Council (ETSC) has published the 34th PIN Flash Report “New EU vehicle safety standards essential to reducing child road deaths“, with the active contribution of NTUA.
 More than 8,000 children aged 0-14 years have been killed in road traffic collisions over the last ten years in the European Union, new data show.
 Half of the children killed were travelling in cars, a third were walking and 13% were cycling.
 ETSC says that measures that can reduce speeding are critical to preventing the deaths of more children and is calling for the EU to require vehicle safety technologies such as Intelligent Speed Assistance (ISA) and Automated Emergency Braking (AEB) that can detect pedestrians and cyclists to be fitted as standard on all new cars.

 ETSC – New EU vehicle safety standards essential to reducing child road deaths, 2018

 June 19th, 2018 | Comments Off on ETSC – 12th Annual Road Safety Performance Index (PIN) Report, 2018

 June 10th, 2018 | Comments Off on ETSC – An Overview of Road Death Data Collection in the EU, 2018

 June 10th, 2018 | Comments Off on European Commission – Preparatory Work for an EU Road Safety Strategy 2020-2030